tendermint/budget/x/budget/spec/04_begin_block.md

 At each `BeginBlock`, get all budgets registered in `params.Budgets` and select the valid budgets to distribute rewards for the previous block by its respective rate.

+At each `BeginBlock`, get all budgets registered in `params.Budgets` and select the valid budgets to collect budgets for the block by its respective rate.

 +++ https://github.com/tendermint/budget/blob/master/x/budget/abci.go#L15-L22

 ## Workflow